logos-co/roadmap/content/dst/codex/codex-scaling.md

   - "dst"
   - "codex"
 draft: false
-description: "Use real world testing, reasoning and theory to determine and improve Codex's scaling properties.
+description: "Support improving Codex's scaling abilities and our understanding of these, using scientific testing and experiments.
 Compare to other systems.
-Support the testnet efforts."
+Support the testnet efforts.
+Measure speed, latency, other metrics."
 ---

 `vac:dst:codex:codex-scaling`